 Pure Markt is held on a particular Sunday (1100-1800) each month at both Park Frankandael and Amstel Park – in the south-east of the city.

 The Netherlands is a world leader when it comes to flowers.
 The floating Bloemenmarkt (open Monday to Saturday 0900-1730, Sunday 1130-1730) is located right in the heart of Amsterdam on the south bank of the Singel canal between Muntplein and Koningsplein.
-Whilst a little bit touristy and often crowded, you can find flowers, plants, bulbs, seeds and other souvenirs here.
-If you want cheaper flowers then consider buying at Albert Cuyp market.
+The market is actually very touristy and often crowded and you will find mainly bulbs, seeds and other souvenirs on sale here.
+Most of the real flower sellers have left the market.

 Markets at Spui